Connie Smith Now

-Connie Smith Now is a compilation album by American country singer Connie Smith.
-It was released in July 1974 and consisted of ten tracks.
-The album was one of several compilations that was released after Smith departed from the RCA Victor label.
-Most of the album's material compiled songs Smith recorded during her years with the label, including the singles, "Louisiana Man" and "I'm Sorry If My Love Got in Your Way".
+Connie Smith Now is a compilation album by American country singer Connie Smith, released in July 1974.
+The album was one of several compilations released after Smith departed RCA Victor.
+The album's material was previously released, including the singles, "Louisiana Man" and "I'm Sorry If My Love Got in Your Way".
 The album charted on the American country LP's chart and received a review from Billboard magazine following its release.

 Background, content and recording

 Connie Smith was signed to the RCA Victor label between 1964 and 1973.
 With the label, she had 18 top ten Billboard country singles including the eight week number one, "Once a Day".
 In 1973, she signed with Columbia Records.
 This prompted RCA to issue a series of compilation albums of Smith's material.
 The label issued many of these discs between 1973 and 1974.
 One of its final compilations from this period was Connie Smith Now.
 The album contained ten tracks, eight of which were previously released as album cuts or singles.
 Included were two top 20 country singles: "Louisiana Man" (1970) and "I'm Sorry If My Love Got in Your Way" (1971).

-Other selections appeared on previously-released albums, such as Smith's cover of "Seattle".
-The eight previously-released tracks were recorded in sessions held between 1966 and 1971.Two songs were previously recorded but never-before released: "Someone to Give My Love To" and "I'm So Glad".
+Other selections appeared on previously released albums, such as Smith's cover of "Seattle".
+The eight previously released tracks were recorded in sessions held between 1966 and 1971.Two songs were previously recorded but never-before released: "Someone to Give My Love To" and "I'm So Glad".
 These selections were recorded in 1972.
 Bob Ferguson served as producer on all of the album's tracks and all sessions were held at RCA Victor Studios in Nashville, Tennessee.